presleyschumacher/streaming-06-bbq-smoker-consumer/README.md

          1. Create a producer to send these temperature readings to RabbitMQ.
          1. Create three consumer processes, each one monitoring one of the temperature streams.
          1. Perform calculations to determine if a significant event has occurred.

 ## Execution
+1. Import the necessary modules
+1. Define your variables
+1. Declare the deques for each consumer
+    1. 5 for the smoker and 20 both food A and B
+1. Define the callback function
+1. Retrieve the second element assigned to the temp variable
+1. Set max and min values and construct a message that will be printed based on certain perimeters
+1. Acknowledge the message has been proessed
+1. Define the main function
+1. Set error messages
+1. Create a communication channel
+1. Set-up the channel to listen to a specific queue and use the callback function to acknowledge the message
+1.